A General Framework for Analyzing Stochastic Dynamics in Learning Algorithms: Preliminaries

 \subsection{Stochastic process, concentration inequality, and stopping time}

 Stochastic processes are central objects in this paper.
 Here we introduce preliminary mathematical background in an intuitive language.
-See~\autoref{app:tools} for a more formal exposition.
+See~\cite{L16} for a more formal exposition.

-A (discrete) \textbf{stochastic process} $\{X_t\}_{t\in\Nz}$ is a sequence of real-valued random variable indexed by $\N$.
-A \textbf{filtration} $\{\cF_t\}_{t\in\Nz}$ for $\{X_t\}$ is a sequence of probability spaces\footnote{Formally, this can be defined via $\sigma$-algebra (see~\autoref{app:tools}).
-Nevertheless, intuitively it is convenient to simply think of a filtration as filtering out the probability events that are not going to happen after part of the $\{X_t\}$ being observed} where $\cF_t$ is \textit{consistent} with $X_0,X_1,\dots,X_t$ for every $t\in\Nz$.
-Usually, we implicitly consider the filtration $\{\cF_t\}$ associated to the main stochastic $\{X_t\}$.
-For another stochastic process $\{X'_t\}_{t\in\Nz}$, we say it is \textbf{adapted} if $X'_{t}$ is \textit{consistent} with $\cF_t$ for all $t\in\Nz$.
-One of the main technical tools for analyzing stochastic processes is the \textbf{concentration inequality}, which states that when one has a good control on the \textit{moment information} of $\{X_t\}$, then the magnitude of $\{X_t\}$ is upper bounded with high probability.
-For example, the following is a variant of the seminal Freedman's inequality.~\footnote{A concentration inequality is usually first proved on a special case of adapted stochastic process called \textit{martingale}.
-For simplicity, we omit the introduction to martingale in the main text and provide the details in~\autoref{app:tools}.}
+A (discrete) \textbf{stochastic process} $\{X_t\}_{t\in\Nz}$ is a sequence of real-valued random variable indexed by $\Nz$.
+A \textbf{filtration} $\{\cF_t\}_{t\in\Nz}$ for $\{X_t\}$ is a sequence of probability spaces and in this paper we consider $\cF_t$ to be the probability space generated by $X_0,X_1,\dots,X_t$ for every $t\in\Nz$.~\footnote{This can be formally defined via $\sigma$-algebra (see~\autoref{app:tools}). } One of the main technical tools for analyzing stochastic processes is the \textbf{concentration inequality}, which states that when one has a good control on the moments of $\{X_t\}$, then the deviation of $\{X_t\}$ is upper bounded with high probability.
+For example, the following is a variant of the seminal Freedman's inequality~\cite{freedman1975tail}.